heremaps/naksha/docs/JBON.md

 ### (2) Reserved
 ### (3) Reserved

-## Standard-Types (6-bit)
+## Scalars
-The first 16 standard types are scalars, the others are objects.
+The first 16 standard types are scalars.
+They have a fixed size.

 ### (0) null
 ### (1) undefined (unsupported)